 The Desserts are all very well executed with such a fine technique.

 We loved the Pumpkin Dessert!
-The different textures and sensations of Pumpkin is intriguing.
-And we actually didn't think we should enjoyed it so much like we did!
+The different textures and sensations of Pumpkin are intriguing.
+And we didn't think we should enjoy it so much as we did!

 The tastes are just w-o-w and a dessert in our taste!